techservicesillinois/terraform-aws-acm-certificate/README.md

 * `subject_alternative_names` - A list of domains that should be SANs in the issued certificate

-* `skip_route53_validation` - Skip Route53 validation.
-Default is false, which creates Route53 domain validation records to be created.
-Set to true for zones not hosted in Route53.
+* `skip_route53_validation` - Set to true to disable Route53 domain validation record creation.
+This is useful for zones not hosted in Route53 (Default is false).

-* `create_route53_record` - Create Route53 record.
-Default is true.
-Set to false if Route53 record already exists.
+* `create_route53_record` - Create Route53 record if true.
+Set to false if Route53 record already exists (Default is true).

 * `tags` - A mapping of tags.